marklogic/marklogic-docker/README.md

 ```
 Example output will just contain a hash of the image ID: `f484a784d99838a918e384eca5d5c0a35e7a4b0f0545d1389e31a65d57b2573d`

-Wait for about a minute, before going to admin interface on http://localhost:8001.
+Wait for about a minute, before going to the Admin Interface on http://localhost:8001.
 If MarkLogic Server is installed successfully, you should see an initialize button on admin interface to initialize MarkLogic Server.
 Once the MarkLogic Server is initialized, access Manage app server on  http://localhost:8002 to see all the app servers and databases information.
 Optionally you can check logs on admin interface from the logs tab.

 Note that examples in this document can interfere with each other and it is recommended to stop all the containers before running the examples.
 See [Clean up](#clean-up) section below for more details.

 ### Persistent Data Volume

-A MarkLogic Docker container stores data in `/var/opt/MarkLogic` which should be persistent in Docker managed volume.
+A MarkLogic Docker container stores data in `/var/opt/MarkLogic` which should be persistent in a Docker managed volume.
 It is reommended to use named volumes instead of bind mounts as per [Docker documentation](https://docs.docker.com/storage/volumes/).

 The following command will list previously created volumes: